uptonking/note4yaoo/dev/lib-state-jotai-community.md

   - Here's a simplified version of the core.
   - Notice that this simplified version of jotai core is **not** pseudo code.
 It actually works!
   - https://codesandbox.io/s/zealous-field-z2xk6?file=/src/App.js
-- Here's the simplified valtio
-  - valtio is my take with the same metal model as mobx.

 - in the `useAtom` hook, there is still a `useState`. how does this behave in nested components when this useAtom hook is accessed on the top level? does it still cause a rerender to all children? if yes, what is the advantage/difference of jotai from react's `context+useState`?
   - Yes, all child components under the tree re-render, unless they are memoized (or stable).
   - The advantage is 1) simpler syntax, and 2) dynamic atom creation without re-mounting the entire tree (which is impossible with context).